 The Ultimate Shade Garden

-Depending on the amount of light reaching the ground through the tree canopy, there will be a great variety of other plants.
-These will include mosses, ferns, and lichens, as well as small flowering herbs, grasses, and shrubs.
+Depending on the amount of light reaching the ground through the tree canopy, there will be many other plants.
+These will include mosses, ferns, lichens, small flowering herbs, grasses, and shrubs.

-A successful woodland garden is easy to care for since it requires only minimal weeding and watering.
-Using native plants in a woodland garden design will cut down on maintenance even further.
+A successful woodland garden is easy to care for since it requires minimal weeding and watering.
+Using native plants in a woodland garden design will further cut down on maintenance.

 Light Requirements for Woodland Gardens